Coconut: Ecology

-Production and cultivation

-In 2020, world production of coconuts was 62 million tonnes, led by Indonesia, India, and the Philippines, with 75% combined of the total (table).
+In Kerala, India, the main coconut pests are the coconut mite, the rhinoceros beetle, the red palm weevil, and the coconut leaf caterpillar.

 Cultivation

 Coconut palms are normally cultivated in hot and wet tropical climates.
-They need year round warmth and moisture to grow well and fruit.
+They need year-round warmth and moisture to grow well and fruit.
 Coconut palms are hard to establish in dry climates, and cannot grow there without frequent irrigation; in drought conditions, the new leaves do not open well, and older leaves may become desiccated; fruit also tends to be shed.

 The extent of cultivation in the tropics is threatening a number of habitats, such as mangroves; an example of such damage to an ecoregion is in the Petenes mangroves of the Yucatán.

+Unique among plants, coconut trees can be irrigated with sea water.
+Although that is recommended for coconut plants that are over 2 years old.

 Cultivars

 Coconut has a number of commercial and traditional cultivars.
 They can be sorted mainly into tall cultivars, dwarf cultivars, and hybrid cultivars (hybrids between talls and dwarfs).
 Some of the dwarf cultivars such as 'Malayan dwarf' have shown some promising resistance to lethal yellowing, while other cultivars such as 'Jamaican tall' are highly affected by the same plant disease.
 Some cultivars are more drought resistant such as 'West coast tall' (India) while others such as 'Hainan Tall' (China) are more cold tolerant.
 Other aspects such as seed size, shape and weight, and copra thickness are also important factors in the selection of new cultivars.
 Some cultivars such as 'Fiji dwarf' form a large bulb at the lower stem and others are cultivated to produce very sweet coconut water with orange-colored husks (king coconut) used entirely in fruit stalls for drinking (Sri Lanka, India).